 The Satellite is a reassessment and opening up of the potential of empirical data, to produce a direct, physical, and accessible experience of the planet as a living entity.
 Central to our tradition is a fascination with future landscapes: dreams of utopia, fueling a march toward comfort and bliss.
 The Hudson River School revealed an unseen Earth of their own in their imaginings of the American west.
 Today, with the widening and advancement of mechanized perception, new frontiers are coming into sharp focus.
 The space industry is becoming privatized and promoted; probes are seeking new interstellar worlds to settle.
 Artists are producing work that connect us to these new terrains.
 Thomas Ruff’s images package Mars as a tangible frontier, and James Turrell’s skyspaces help us to register our cosmic context.

 By contrast, The Satellite is a mirror, an attempt at self-portraiture through landscape, to look back at ourselves in the historical moment.
-In this tradition of self-reflection, Agnes Denes’ Wheatfield, from 1982, questioned the heedless sky-seeking of contemporary cities.
 The Satellite encourages us to question the idea of the “known” world, exposing Earth as terra incognita.
-This inversion is informed by Duchamp’s long-durational work, Etant Donnés, and Kiesler/Bartos’ Shrine of the Book, in which mechanisms of architecture are used to transport the participant between perceptual realities.
-In contrast to Duchamp’s solitary gaze or the nostalgia of the Shrine, The Satellite demands collective introspection in the present.

-Working with open data feeds and simulated physics, the first phase of the project is currently focused on creating realistic, realtime visuals of terrestrial phenomena: land color, cloud volumes, ice cover, lighting strikes, and aurorae.
-These techniques are being continuously refined through photographic research, consultations with astronauts, and feedback from audiences.
-Industrial techniques in projection and architectural installation are being used to frame the visual, to give realism, physicality, and social context to the encounter.
-The project is shaped by process, with installation studies, print experiments, and intermittent exhibitions as drivers of its ultimate incarnation.
-Exhibitions of the first of these process pieces is planned for the summer of 2015.
+Working with open data feeds and simulated physics, the research is focused on creating realistic, realtime visuals of terrestrial phenomena: land color, cloud volumes, ice cover, lighting strikes, and aurorae.
+These techniques are being continuously refined through photographic research, consultations, and feedback from audiences.

 In providing broad, global access to this transformative piece, The Satellite will generate millions of subjective experiences of a shared reality: A place to weigh our stellar origins and our cosmic future, and the role this planet plays in that story.